HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

                 Manipulation error in real environment (e.g. wire slip) was another issue in terms of error management
             </li>
             <li>
-                Control of deformable body has been a traditional hard problem
+                Control of flexible body has been a traditional hard problem
             </li>
         </ul>
     </div>